California-Planet-Search/KPF-SoCal/control/README.md

 # KPF-SoCal communication & control

-Code for sending/recieving commands to the solar tracker.
+The KPF Solar Calibrator has two main components which are controlled, the sun tracker itself and the enclosure in which it lives.

+## EKO STR-22G Sun Tracker interface specifications

 Communication is over RS-232, through Lantronix UDS2100 over ethernet.
 Serial commands wrapped in Python using `socket`.

-Communication with Keck via the Keck Task Library (KTL) using [`KTLPython`][http://spg.ucolick.org/KTLPython/]

 =======
 Lantronix IP: 192.168.23.242
 Local port: 10001

-## EKO Solar Tracker Interface specifications

 |                |                     |
 |:---------------|:--------------------|